Global Subsets in OLAP Rules

 ['Measure':'Average Red Revenue'] = AVERAGE(['Products'::'AttributeOf'("Color,Red"),'Measure':'Revenue'])

-Using subsets in rules
+Using stored Subsets in rules

-It is also possible to use stored subsets in rules.
-For example, you can use a stored subset with an attribute filter to apply a rule to products with a specific color.
+It is also possible to use stored Subsets in rules.
+For example, you can use a stored Subset with an attribute filter to apply a rule to products with a specific color.
 Or you could use a data filter for retrieving the top 10 products and use these for any KPI calculation via rule.
-Stored subsets can be used in the source area of the rule too.
+Stored Subsets can be used in the source area of the rule too.
 This enables model builders to use a dynamic number of values in rule aggregation functions like SUM or AVERAGE.

-In general, stored subsets in rules reduce the need for template rules and enable new possibilities.
+In general, stored Subsets in rules reduce the need for template rules and enable new possibilities.

-Updated March 27, 2024
+Updated March 9, 2026